NickdevC/Nene_Valley_Basketball/README.md

    ### Typography

 - [Google Fonts](https://fonts.google.com/) was used to source scripts that would be legible, link to the brand identity of the club, and also relate to the wider 'sporting world'.
 - 'Babas Neue' was chosen for all headings, subheadings and the logo.
-The font is not only bold and dominant (much like the club), but it also speaks to vintage sports clothing associated with basketball teams from the 20th century.
-In order to make this font even more impactful, I was able to apply an outline to the logo, cementing it as an iconic brand.
+The font is not only bold and dominant (much like the club), it also speaks to vintage sports clothing associated with basketball teams from the 20th century.
+In order to make this font even more impactful, I was able to apply an outline to the logo, making the text jump off the navigation bar.
 - 'Inter' was chosen for all remaining text elements.
 It is simplistic in design, easily legible, and also does not detract from the impact of the attention-grabbing headings.

    ### Imagery